Who is eligible for Child & Family Well-Being grants?

-Child Care works through accredited organizations and other nonprofit groups in North Carolina and South Carolina in two areas of work:
+Child and Family Well-Being works through accredited organizations and other nonprofit groups in North Carolina and South Carolina in two areas of work:

 Prevention and early intervention for at-risk children focuses on replicating evidence-based programs, (such as Incredible Years or Trauma-Focused Cognitive Behavioral Therapy) and building North Carolina and South Carolina’s capacity to implement evidence-based models.